hlmore/big-game-hunting/README.md

 ## To do
 * Don't allow selection of hunting regions 7A and/or 7B in combination with region 7
 * Edit additional plots of timeseries data to show relevant info
+* Separate resident and non-resident hunters and their kills
 * Incorporate hunting licence sales
 * Consider adding fishing data?
-* Use single legend, and format axes of graphs
+* Use single legend, and format axes of graphs to take up the same amount of space (adjust for different label lengths)
 * Add map to select regions graphically
 * Add tab with regional differences for a given year
 * Add tooltips to show data when you hover over a plot
 * Improve aesthetics of layout
 * Streamline code
+* Fix axis padding to be based off max tick label rather than max value

 ## References
 I used the following publicly-available data sets from the B.C. provincial government: